 · Regarding the ransom note, on March 5, 1997, police and handwriting experts clear John Ramsey and Burke as writers.
 The investigators believe Patsy probably wrote the note and on April 14, 1997, they request from her a fifth handwriting sample.

-· ABC's 20/20 program JonBenét Ramsey Murder Case – Amy Robach Reports, from 20:00 to 21:30 presents some of over 200 similarities found, including surprising idiosyncrasies, between Patsy's handwriting, with those in the ransom note.
-Click here to see some of those including similarities between multiple ways of forming As and Bs, forming the letter q like the number 8, the "te" connection, a sharp-pointed c, and the use of a misplaced capital L. And see this 2-minute Investigation Discovery ransom note analysis video clip:
+· ABC's 20/20 program JonBenét Ramsey Murder Case – Amy Robach Reports, from 20:10 to 21:30 presents some of over 200 similarities found, including surprising idiosyncrasies, between Patsy's handwriting, with those in the ransom note.

 · The Ramseys have often resisted cooperating with the ongoing investigation, as for example, on Feb.
 19, 1997 when they refused to allow police to interview John’s oldest son, John Andrew.
 A known feud developed early on between the detectives and District Attorney Alex Hunter’s office.
 Accusations of conflict of interest suggested the reason for Hunter’s frequent conflict with detectives and sheltering of the Ramseys.
 On Jan.
 16, 1998, the Ramseys refuse a police request for a second interview, but on June 25, 1998, allowed Hunter’s office to question them.